 - (RT1) How to enable multi-step reasoning and control user-related metrics in the long run?
-In a dynamic and interactive environment, shifting dynamics and delayed consequences of actions prompt RS designers to adopt a control paradigm, where target variables such as user satisfaction, revenue or fairness-related variables must be optimized and kept at a desired value in the long run.
-This requires multi-step reasoning, i.e. thinking ahead of time about the future consequences of recommendations formulated at present time.
-Many approaches have been proposed to tackle multi-step reasoning, notably with reinforcement learning [3, 8, 9, 49]. - (RT2) How to learn meaningful and reliable information from biased data?
+In a dynamic and interactive environment, shifting dynamics and delayed consequences of actions prompt RS designers to adopt a control paradigm, where target variables such as user satisfaction, revenue, or fairness-related variables must be optimized and kept at a desired value in the long run.
+This requires multi-step reasoning, i.e., thinking ahead of time about future consequences of recommendations formulated at the present time.
+Many approaches have been proposed to tackle multi-step reasoning, notably with reinforcement learning [5, 11, 12, 54].
+This research topic can be studied thanks to the interactive environments we release, i.e., SingleItem-Bored, SlateTopK-Bored, SlateTopK-BoredInf, SlateTopK, SlateTopK-Uncertain, SlateRerank-Bored. - (RT2) How to learn from biased data?
 As online learning is often not possible in a large commercial platform, it is common to resort to offline or off-policy learning, by first collecting data in the live environment, and then learning from this data.
 However, multiple biases arise in the logged data.
-Due to selection bias, the distribution of items observed in the data is highly imbalanced, including many items which are never or almost never shown to certain users.
+Due to selection bias, the distribution of items observed in the data is highly imbalanced, including many items that are never or almost never shown to certain users.
 Additionally, even when feedback is observed, biases in user behavior favor certain items above others, e.g., due to position bias.
-Learning from data despite these biases is a very active area in information retrieval research, with techniques such as offline reinforcement learning [3, 9, 49], counterfactual learning-to-rank [10, 21], or click modeling [4, 6]. - (RT3) How to make sure that interactive recommender systems are robust to uncertainties of the real-world?
+As a result, training models that do not account for these biases leads to the unfair promotion of already well-exposed items.
+Learning from data despite these biases is a very active area in information retrieval research, with techniques such as offline reinforcement learning [5, 12, 54], counterfactual learning-to-rank [13, 24], or click modeling [6, 9].
+All of our simulated environments can be used for off-policy training, but we notably study this research topic with our SlateRerank-Static and SlateRerank-Bored environments. - (RT3) How to make sure that interactive recommender systems are robust to uncertainties of the realworld?
 Recommender systems must operate under large amounts of uncertainty coming from multiple sources: in the user feedback and in their evolution after consuming items (e.g., varying mood and personal traits, light scanning of the results), about exogenous factors influencing user behavior and item value (e.g., world events, current context when accessing the platform), about user preferences (e.g., cold start, changing users) and in the policy itself (e.g., business rules, stochastic amortization).
-Large amounts of uncertainty may hurt the performance of recommender systems and yield disappointing results during the deployment of these models, which has prompted the development of uncertainty-aware methods [23, 32].

-(RT4) How to effectively and efficiently recommend slates of items to users in a dynamic and interactive environment?
+Large amounts of uncertainty may hurt the performance of recommender systems and yield disappointing results during the deployment of these models, which has prompted the development of uncertainty-aware methods [26, 37].
+Our SlateTopK-Uncertain, SlateTopK-PartialObs and SingleItem-PartialObs allow to study such uncertainties. - (RT4) How to effectively and efficiently recommend slates (e.g., lists or grids) of items to users?
 The interface of many recommendation platforms requires showing multiple recommendations to users on the same page.
-This comes with additional complexity as different combinations of items may lead to different short and long-term outcomes.
+This comes with additional challenges as different combinations of items may lead to different short and long-term outcomes.
 The problem thus becomes combinatorial in nature, which makes the task intractable for most applications.
-The existing literature discussed slate-specific methods for both training and evaluation of slate recommendation policies [3, 17, 44], including methods that improve on the efficiency of slate recommender systems [31, 37].
+The existing literature discusses slate-specific methods for both training and evaluation of slate recommendation policies [5, 20, 49], including methods that improve on the efficiency of slate recommender systems [36, 42].
+It is possible to train slate recommender systems on all our SlateTopK and SlateRerank environments.